dendronhq/handbook/handbook/handbook.people.onboarding.md

 ## Workflow

-Use the workspace commands to keep your repository in sync.
+Use the workspace commands to keep your repository in sync

 ```sh
 # add . && commit all vaults